 Colby was emotional when he testified at his mother’s trial, describing his childhood as happy.

-LISTEN: Colby Ryan and Lori Vallow Daybell’s Jail Phone Call
+MORE | Colby Ryan and Lori Vallow Daybell’s Jail Phone Call

-In a recorded phone call while his mother was in jail, Colby can be heard calling his mother a murderer and calling her out for lies she had told him.
+In a recorded phone call while his mother was in jail, Colby can be heard calling his mother a murderer and calling her out for the lies she had told him.

 On Sept.
 3, 2022, Colby was charged with sexual assault for an alleged incident on Aug.
 31, when a woman said he raped her.
 The charges were dropped on Sept.
 14.